kylekce/kylekce/README.md

 - [Video Lens](https://github.com/starkproj/) - An award-winning research on AI video content analysis system integrating CV and NLP (**Design Lead and Full Stack Dev**)
 - [Comic Lens](https://github.com/kylekce/Comic-Lens) - An open-source desktop application tailored for manga, comics, and webcomic enthusiasts, leveraging Google Tesseract and Google Translation API. (**Desktop Application Dev**)
 - [coblend](https://coblend.art/) - A Django web app for real-time collaborative drawing.
 It offers synchronized drawing, shared canvases, and integrated chat for seamless creative collaboration. (**Full Stack Dev**)
-- [FlashCodes](https://flashcodes.fun/) - Built with Flask, it is an online flashcard platform designed for programmers and coders.
+- [FlashCodes](https://flashcodes.onrender.com) - Built with Flask, it is an online flashcard platform designed for programmers and coders.
 It provides a unique learning experience by combining the idea of code type-racing and flashcards. (**Full Stack Dev**)
-- [Credit Card Validation Systems](https://github.com/kylekce/Credit-Card-Validation-Systems/) - A collection of Python-based and Java-based Credit Card Validation Systems. (**Desktop Application Dev**)

 ### 💻 Languages
 <p>